Coastal Wetland and Estuary Restoration in Hilo

 Volunteer with ʻĀina Hoʻōla Initiative 🌿

-🌱 What you’ll do:
+🌱 What you’ll do

-💚 Why it matters:
+💚 Why it matters

-According to the 2024 Pacific Birds Habitat Joint Venture Strategic Plan, Lokowaka Pond is the #1 wetland restoration priority on Hawaiʻi Island and the 11th most important statewide.
-By volunteering, you’re not only protecting Hawaiʻi’s species—you’re also building a deeper connection to ʻāina.
+Lokowaka Pond is a place of exceptional ecological importance.
+According to the 2024 Pacific Birds Habitat Joint Venture Strategic Plan, it is the #1 wetland restoration priority on Hawaiʻi Island and the 11th most important statewide.

-👣 What to expect:
+👣 What to expect

-👕 What to wear:
+👕 What to wear

-• Lightweight, quick-drying long-sleeved shirt and pants (for sun + insect protection)
+• Lightweight, quick-drying long-sleeved shirt and pants

 • Waterproof jacket or poncho

-🧴 What to bring:
+🧴 What to bring

 • Plenty of water in a reusable bottle

-• Showers available after work
+• Showers available after the workday

 ʻĀina Hoʻōla Initiative